cop3402fall19/syllabus/projects/git.md

 Check the status of the repository.
 You should see that `README.md` has changed

     git status

+Use the following to see the changes

+    git diff

 Commit the changes to the file